Reading is one of my favorite hobbies. This page lists all the books that I read of the historical-fiction genre since 2001.

 My rating:

-Gli uomini con il triangolo rosa
+Gli uomini con il triangolo rosaby Heinz Heger (1991)

 Publisher review: Ricordo di aver letto questo romanzo per la prima volta quando apparve la traduzione inglese, nel 1981, e di esserne stato scosso: nonostante avessi letto molti libri sull'olocausto nazista, quella era la prima volta che veniva detto che esso aveva coinvolto direttamente gli omosessuali.
 Si tratta si di un romanzo, ma racconta in effetti vicende documentate da testimonianze autentiche.
 Questo lo rende diverso da tante ricostruzioni di fantasie intese piu'a tintillare la morbosita' del lettore che a ricostruire una vicenda umana e storica.
 Inglobando i vari documenti in una narrazione che ha la forma della testimonianza in prima persona , ne e' risultato un libro che ha colpito l'immaginazione degli oomosessuali di tutto il mondo, e ha permesso loro di identificarsi in quella tragedia apparentemente cosi' remota nel tempo e nello spazio.
 (Giovanni Dall'Orto, storico)